odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 [retrieve the server's configuration](/egeria-docs/concepts/configuration-document) to see how the effect of your requests are changing the server's configuration.

-* **local server URL root** to `https://localhost:9443`
+* Set **local server URL root** to `https://localhost:9443`

-  This call is located in the Postman collection **Egeria-admin-services-server-configuration** in folder **Configuring OMAG Servers/Configuration for Cohort Members/Configuring defaults for the Cohort Members/Set local server URL root**.
+  This call is located in folder
+  **Configuring OMAG Servers/Configuration for Cohort Members/Configuring defaults for the Cohort Members/Set local server URL root**.

   The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-point/#configuring-local-server-url).

-* **localServerType** to `Egeria Dojo Metadata Server` (update the value in the request)
+* Set **localServerType** to `Egeria Dojo Metadata Server` (update the value in the request)

-  This call is located in the Postman collection **Egeria-admin-services-server-configuration** in folder **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set local server type name**.
+  This call is located in folder
+  **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set local server type name**.

   The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties).

-* **organizationName** to your organization name (update the variable `organization_name`).
+* Set **organizationName** to your organization name (update the variable `organization_name`).

-  This call is located in the Postman collection **Egeria-admin-services-server-configuration** in folder **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set Organization name**.
+  This call is located in folder
+  **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set Organization name**.

   The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties).

-* **localServerUserId** to `myMetadataServerUserId`.
+* Set **localServerUserId** to `myMetadataServerUserId`.

-  This call is located in the Postman collection **Egeria-admin-services-server-configuration** in folder **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set local server user Id**.
+  This call is located in folder
+  **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set local server user Id**.

   The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties).

-* **localServerPassword** to `myMetadataServerPassword`
+* Set **localServerPassword** to `myMetadataServerPassword`

-  This call is located in the Postman collection **Egeria-admin-services-server-configuration** in folder **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set local server user password**.
+  This call is located in folder
+  **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set local server user password**.

   The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties).

-* **maxPageSize** - the maximum page size that can be set on requests to the server.
+* Set **maxPageSize** - the maximum page size that can be set on requests to the server.
 The default value is 1000.

-  This call is located in the Postman collection **Egeria-admin-services-server-configuration** in folder **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers//Set max page size**.
+  This call is located in folder
+  **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers//Set max page size**.

   The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-omag-server-basic-properties).

 * Add a graph-based local repository.
-This will store metadata in JanusGraph.
+This will store metadata in [JanusGraph](https://janusgraph.org).

-  This call is located in the Postman collection **Egeria-admin-services-server-configuration** in folder **Configuring OMAG Servers/Configuration for Cohort Members/Configuration for Metadata Access Points/Configuration for Metadata Servers/Enable the graph repository**.
+  This call is located in folder
+  **Configuring OMAG Servers/Configuration for Cohort Members/Configuration for Metadata Access Points/Configuration for Metadata Servers/Enable the graph repository**.

   The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-the-local-repository).

 * Configure the **Asset Owner** Open Metadata Access Service (OMAS).
 URL name for this service is `asset-owner`.

-  This call is located in the Postman collection **Egeria-admin-services-server-configuration** in folder **Configuring OMAG Servers/Configuration for Cohort Members/Configuration for Metadata Access Points/Enable a specific access service**.
+  This call is located in folder
+  **Configuring OMAG Servers/Configuration for Cohort Members/Configuration for Metadata Access Points/Enable a specific access service**.

   The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-the-access-services).

 * Set up the Coco Pharmaceutical **Server** Security connector to provide authorization checks for inbound REST API calls.

-  This call is located in the Postman collection **Egeria-admin-services-server-configuration** in folder **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set Server Security Connection**.
+  This call is located in folder
+  **Configuring OMAG Servers/Basic configuration for all types of OMAG Servers/Set Server Security Connection**.

   The specific documentation for this call is in the Admin Guide [here](/egeria-docs/guides/admin/servers/configuring-a-metadata-access-store/#configuring-the-server-security-connector).

 This completes the example configuration.

-It's important to note that we are only defining the configuration of a server now.
-We are not starting it.
+_It's important to note that we are only defining the configuration of a server now.
+We are not starting it_.

-You are ready to move on to the next section.

 ### Examining the configuration

-Finally, use the `Egeria-admin-services-platform-configuration` Postman collection to experiment with the different registered services and and known and active server requests.
+Use the **Egeria-admin-services-platform-configuration** Postman collection to experiment with the different registered services and and known and active server requests.
 These are useful to know as we move to configure servers on the platform.
-## Test yourself
+### Test yourself

 * What is the name of the place where a server's configuration is assembled?
 * What determines where the server configuration is stored?